maidsafe-archive/safe-build-infrastructure/README.md

 * Activate the virtualenv for necessary Python apps/libs: `cd ~/safe-build-infrastructure && source venv/bin/activate`
 * Run the provisioning: `make provision-jenkins-prod-aws`
-* Finally, after the provisioning has completed, go into the AWS GUI and issue a restart for the Windows slave.

 After the provisioning is complete, go to the AWS GUI and get the address of the Jenkins master, then open `http://<jenkins master hostname>:8080/` in your browser.
 Log in using the same details as usual.